PhilippaBather/UdemyBillsBurgersChallenge96/README.md

 My solution to Udemy's Java Programming Masterclass for Software Developers Section 7 OOP Part 2 Bill's Burgers Challenge 96.

-Application simulates an order menu for a fast food joint.
+Application simulates the functions of an order menu for a fast food joint.